pete9936/turtlebot_parking_leap/README.md

 ```
 rosrun leap_motion gesture_rec2.py
 ```
-Make sure that both files are executables (shows up green in terminal), if they are not then make them executables, for example navigate to the folder and run chmod command:
+Make sure that both files are executables (shows up green in terminal), if they are not then make them executables.
+To make a python file an executable, navigate to the directory that the file is located in and use the command:
 ```
-cd ~/catkin_ws/src/neuro_gesure_leap/scripts
-chmod +x gesture_rec2.py
+chmod +x <file_name>.py
 ```

 ### What our gestures do